-If you brought a picnic, simply move farther down towards the haystack and hammocks where the kids are playing (shown below).
+For the last few years, they’ve had a big haystack to climb on and hammocks, which the kids use as swings.
 It’s surprising how much fun the kids can have on these simple amusements.

 Apple Tree Labyrinth

 You can pick fruit during the various picking seasons: strawberries, cherries, raspberries, blackberries, apples.
 Ask at the cafe or store what’s available for picking.
-You pay a fee per person to enter the picking area (also includes the apple tree mazes); I think it was 6CHF/adult and 3CHF/child 6+.
+It seems they change their policy every year.
+Last time we went, we paid a fee per person to enter the picking area (also includes the apple tree mazes); it was 6CHF/adult and 3CHF/child 6+.
 You can eat fruit while picking and pay per kilo for anything you take home in one of the provided boxes.

 On a hot day, it’s always nice to walk down to the lake and cool off a bit.
 It’s often much hotter at Jucker Farm then elsewhere in Zurich.
 So I always bring our swimsuits just in case and every time we end up in the water.
 You can wade around or bring your swimsuit and swim out to the diving platform and other floats.
 The water starts very shallow, which is good for little kids.
 But it also can be slippery as there are a lot of rocks with moss.

 To get to the lake, walk towards the lake past the haystack to the little dirt path.
 With the cherry trees on your left, follow it a few meters until you reach a grassy field on your right.
 There should be a sign pointing right, down toward the lake.
 Just follow the path down the hill all the way to the lake.
 There’s a changing room, shower, and portable toilet next to the lake.
 There is also a grassy lawn a bit above the lake (shown right below), which always has the sun and is a good place to dry off.